osbornemj/bloor-survey-data/README.md

 +-------------+--------------+------+-----+---------+----------------+
 ```

-The table `bloor_streets` is used in the construction of the image of the street used on the website, and is not relevant to main data.
+The table `bloor_streets` is used in the construction of the image of the street used on the website, and is not relevant to the main data.
 ```
 +-------------+-------------+------+-----+---------+----------------+
 | Field       | Type        | Null | Key | Default | Extra          |